 • SAP Center: Home of the Sharks.
 Located at 525 W. Santa Clara St. in San Jose.

-The strategies: Arriving and getting around the Bay Area
+Arriving and getting around the Bay Area

 All three major Bay Area cities have their own airport.
 San Francisco International (SFO) is the primary international gateway and a United Airlines hub, while Mineta San Jose (SJC) and Oakland (OAK) are served by major airlines and discount carriers alike.
 Each is worth considering when searching for fares, depending on which venues and sites you plan to visit during your trip.